 Arrive Tbilisi, Georgia

 Tbilisi is a surprising blend of cultures.
 Your adventure starts with a walk through the cobbled streets of the atmospheric Old Town.
 Visit the 12th-century Metekhi Church and a 19th-century Jewish synagogue.
 Admire the old Georgian houses with their distinctive wooden, curved balconies and the Sioni Cathedral.
-You’ll see the oldest surviving church in Tbilisi before getting a bird’s-eye view of the city from the Narikala fortress, which can be accessed by foot or cable car.
+See the oldest surviving church in Tbilisi before getting a bird’s-eye view of the city from the Narikala fortress, which can be accessed by foot or cable car.
 On the way back down, stop at the Sulfur Baths and the National Museum of Fine Arts.
 Tonight is a chance to savor some of Georgia’s finest cuisine at a favorite traditional restaurant.

 Start the day at the Simon Janashia Museum of Georgia with its extraordinary collection of gold filigree work.
 After lunch, enjoy one of these Design Your Day® activities: